 Faculty Mentors: Dr. Sam Forlenza & Dr. Turi Braun

 Many athletes train with an elevation training mask, however, studies are still unclear regarding the effectiveness of these training tools.
-The purpose of this research is to observe physiological adaptations in collegiate endurance trained athletes and non-endurance trained athletes while performing a protocol with and without an elevation training mask.
-Participants were 10 collegiate athletes who had their heart rate, blood pressure, rate of perceived exertion (RPE), and lactic acid values recorded throughout the exercise protocol to assess changes over time.
+The purpose of this research was to observe physiological adaptations in college endurance trained athletes and non-endurance trained athletes while performing 100 yard sprints with and without an elevation training mask.
+Participants were 10 collegiate athletes who had their heart rate, blood pressure, rate of perceived exertion, and lactic acid values recorded throughout the exercise protocol to assess changes over time.
 The results showed significant differences between pre to post time values, but no significant interaction effects between groups.
-The outcome of this experiment is the identification of significant physiological adaptations when training with and without an elevation training mask over time.

 This project was funded by a 2017 Undergraduate Research Grant for $393.00 and presented at the 2018 Minds@Work Conference.